February 22, 2019

-Tarps can be incredibly light and versatile.
-They can be fashioned in a number of setups.
+In addition, tarps can be incredibly light and versatile.
+In fact, they can be fashioned in a number of setups.
 If it’s windy and rainy, set it close to the ground.
 In hot weather, raise it to enjoy more air movement.
 Just remember, now you don’t have as much protection from mosquitos and critters that want to warm up next to you during the night.

 We say sleep system because there are more choices than just a traditional sleeping bag.
 And, this is one area where you can make up for a heavier shelter.

 Most backpackers go the sleeping bag route.
 You can sleep on top of them on hot nights; you can get zipped up tight inside them with a hood in cold weather.
 Again, weight can vary from about 1 pound to 3 or more, depending on the insulation needed to reach the temperature rating you want.
 But you can find a reasonably priced sleeping bag good to temperatures near freezing that weigh less than 2 pounds.

 Many hammock campers and others now use quilts instead of sleeping bags.
 Quilts generally don’t have an enclosed foot box, so they allow more freedom of movement and adapt well to temperature conditions.

 If you are sleeping on the ground, your sleep system should include a sleeping pad to insulate you from the ground.
 These can weigh just a few ounces to more than 2 pounds.